healthenabled/gdhi-app-version2/README.md

       QA->>ShowCase: Set a buildNumber and trigger deployment(manual) ShowCase->>Production: Promote from Showcase to Production(manual)
 ```
+- We use an `httpd` server on `AWS` to start up as a reverse-proxy which serves the Web assets from `asset` directory.
+- It also routes any requests with `api` to the backend application running on the same instance as a `jar` file.
 ## Troubleshooting:

 While trying to run the app on your local, here are some of the problems you might be facing: